play-with-docker/play-with-docker.github.io/_posts/2017-01-23-swarm-compose-secrets.markdown

 Docker 1.13.1 and compose 1.11.1

+> Note: This tutorial uses some Docker experimental features.
+Refer to the [following guide](https://github.com/moby/moby/tree/master/experimental) to see how to enable them.

 ## Getting started

 Make sure your daemon is in swarm mode or initialize it as follows: